 By Jonty Yamisha

 They’re organically rooted in human culture.
 In fact, people have been speaking languages far longer than we’ve had formal governments.
 But at the same time, modern languages are the product of intervention by centralized social structures, first through the church and now, governments.
-From Luther’s influence on unifying German to the French Government’s role in preserving their language to the reconstruction of modern Hebrew, many modern languages are slightly removed from their original organic roots.
+From Luther’s influence on unifying German to the reconstruction of modern Hebrew, many modern languages are slightly removed from their original organic roots.

 In a way, modern languages are a bit like bonsai trees.
 They are born from seeds but shaped by hands over time into how they appear to us today.

 But what happens when the guiding hand of one language comes into conflict with another?